-Whether you’re trying to spice up your e-learning by adding a game element like a branching scenario, or you’re designing a complex and game-like course, good content design is undeniably the foundation for creating a positive learning experience.
-But at the end of the day, having great content that’s well written and structured is only half the battle; you also need strong visual design to elevate your content and connect the dots for your learners.
+Whether you’re trying to spice up your e-learning by adding a dynamic element like a branching scenario, or you’re designing a complex and immersive interaction, good content design is undeniably the foundation for creating a great learning experience.
+But at the end of the day, having great content that’s well written and structured is only half the battle; you also need strong visual design to connect the dots for your learners.

-This is particularly true for e-learning gamification.
-That’s because many of the fundamental game design elements identified by Dr. Karl Kapp—engagement, mastery, autonomy, and progression—are more compelling (and effective) when the visual design rises to the occasion, immersing and supporting learners to achieve the goals of the course.
+This is particularly true for gamifying e-learning.
+That’s because many of the fundamental game design elements identified by Dr. Karl Kapp—engagement, mastery, autonomy, and progression—are more compelling (and effective) when the visual design of your project rises to the occasion, plunging learners into the experience and supporting them as they achieve the goals of the course.

-So how can you make sure that your visual design is enhancing your content and not distracting from it?
+So how can you make sure your visual design is enhancing your great content and not distracting from it?
 Here are five tips to keep in mind:

 Tip #1: Look to Your Content to Help You Find a Visual "Hook"

 Just like a writer uses words to give their material a “hook”—that little something that entices the reader and pulls them into the story—your content can help you come up with a visual or a motif that draws your audience into the learning experience.

 In Nancy’s interpretation of the detective genre, she uses a colorfully illustrated treatment to grab learners and bring them into her story.
 Instead of the edgy vintage feel so often associated with detective stories, Nancy's subject matter is a little more playful, with a visual treatment to match.